 Typically, this means you need (a) available labor and (b) systems to monitor and react in real-time.
 We’ll look at how a little later.

-Step #3.
-Respond Publicly, But Go Private ASAP
+How to handle negative feedback - Step #3: Respond Publicly, But Go Private ASAP

 Public complaints required public responses.

 However, as soon as possible, take the conversation private by getting in touch with the disgruntled customer via email or private messaging in that social medium.

 This does two things.

 First, it helps you get control of the situation and assure the individual that you want to help them ASAP (which, as we’ve learned, they expect).
 It hopefully circumvents any other possible public negativity about the same issue.

 The second is to show everyone else who might see this complaint that despite the occasional hiccup, your company is on top of things and won’t rest until the matter is solved.

 How to handle negative feedback - Step #4: Empathy and Sincerity Above All Else